NewEnglandSkiHistory.com SkiNewEngland.net

 The Big A in March 1969

-In March 1969, Ralph Amsden told the Biddeford Saco Journal that a new chairlift would be installed that year, and that the corporation was planning to turn the Big A into a year round resort with a motel, golf course, and swimming pool.
+In March 1969, Ralph Amsden told the Biddeford Saco Journal that a new chairlift would be installed that year, and that the corporation was planning to turn the Big A into a year-round resort with a motel, golf course, and swimming pool.
 Amsden told the paper, "The three months or so we get from skiing aren't enough to run a big outfit economically."

 A new expert trail was cut for the 1969-70 season (possibly to skier's left of the chairlift), while the T-Bar base terminal was relocated 100 feet downhill to improve loading.
-A cross country ski trail was also reportedly cut.
-John Parkhurst returned as ski school director.
+A cross country ski trail was also reportedly cut and John Parkhurst returned as ski school director.
 Operations were scaled back to Wednesday through Sunday.
-The season when a snow storm hit a few days before Christmas.
+The season started when a snow storm hit a few days before Christmas.
 Warm torrential downpours arrived just after Christmas, putting a damper on the holiday weekend.
+Ralph Amsden told the Portland Press Herald, "I've never seen an ice storm like it," noting the area lost $10,000 in business and sustained damage to its lighting and snowmaking infrastructure.

 The Big A T-Bar